johannarexin/johannarexin/README.md

 ### Hi there 👋

-I'm Johanna and I'm studying to become a front-end developer at Technigo Boot Camp :computer:.
+I'm Johanna and I'm working as a frontend developer at Äventyret in Stockholm. :computer:.

-My background is within communications as account manager and project manager at various advertising agencies.

 I love music :musical_note:
 photography :camera: